piraeusdatastore/piraeus-operator/docs/reference/linstorcluster.md

 Controls the Affinity Controller Deployment:

 * Setting `enabled: false` disables the deployment entirely.
+* Setting `replicas:` sets the desired number of Pods for the Deployment.
 * Setting a `podTemplate:` allows for simple modification of the Affinity Controller Deployment.

 #### Example

-This example configures a resource request of `memory: 1Gi` for the Affinity Controller Deployment:
+This example configures 3 replicas and a resource request of `memory: 1Gi` for the Affinity Controller Deployment:

 ```yaml
 apiVersion: piraeus.io/v1